Oklahoma’s Implied Consent Law and the Penalties for Refusing Alcohol Testing

 A test can't be administered without consent or a warrant, but an unlawful refusal can result in certain penalties.

-License Suspension for Refusals in Oklahoma
+License Suspension for Refusing a Breathalyzer or Other DUI Test in Oklahoma

 Drivers who refuse to submit to a lawful request for a breath, blood, or urine test will have their license seized and revoked for a minimum of 180 days to two years.
 Drivers must also enroll in the state's Impaired Driver Accountability Program, which grants limited driving privileges but requires an ignition interlock device.
 The license suspension for a refusal is separate from the criminal DUI charge and can be imposed even if the criminal charge is ultimately dismissed.